paritytech/research/docs/Polkadot/economics/3-parachain-experiment.md

 ### Procedure

 #### Stage 1: Instructions
 As the experiment begins, participants are randomly assigned to one of the three auction formats and receive information about the specific rules of the game.
-They must then answer a few comprehension questions to confirm their understanding of how they game unfolds.
+They must then answer a few comprehension questions to confirm their understanding of how the game unfolds.

 #### Stage 2: The Auctions
 Before each auction, all bidders learn their type and their private valuations for individual packages.
 Each market consists of one global bidder and two local bidders, with roles remaining fixed throughout the experiment.
 New valuations are drawn at the start of each auction.
 These random draws are held constant across treatments (i.e., by fixing the seed) to better compare the results.
-Every participat takes part in n=X auctions.
+Every participant takes part in n=X auctions.
 Subjects are re-shuffled into new market groups between auctions to approximate a (near-) perfect stranger design.
 Following this, a communication phase begins during which all participants in a given auction openly discuss strategies via chat for 45 seconds.
 The auction then starts, and participants are free to submit bids.

 The trading page features two tables: